jakerella/alexa-forecaster/README.md

 ~/alexa-forecaster$ node .
 ```

+If you want to use cards and images on them, you'll need to also set the location for your image store.
+Simply set this environment variable to the location of your image store: `WEATHER_IMAGE_BASE`

+That server will need to have images for the various `icon` values that forecast.io returns.
+It must also implement the [Alexa image hosting requirements](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/providing-home-cards-for-the-amazon-alexa-app#image_hosting) defined in their developer documentation.

 ### Sending Test Requests

 You can use a tool like Postman to send test requests to your local server while in development.
 Here's an example of the body of a `POST` request that should be handled successfully by this skill: